 If your laptop or mobile device is stolen or lost, file a police report immediately: visit http://police.berkeley.edu/about_UCPD/contact-info.html#NonEmergency

-If the computer is the property of UC Berkeley and is used for university business or accessing university data see My laptop was stolen or lost.
-What should I do? for reporting contacts and guidelines.
+If the computer is the property of UC Berkeley and is used for university business or accessing university data see Report a Stolen or Lost Device for reporting contacts and guidelines.